frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/iou-timing-signals.md

 #### Uses of P_PHI_0 and P_PHI_1

 P_PHI_0 is only used in the generation of P_PHI_2.
-In schematics, P_PHI_1 is used in the IOU RA Mux (IOU_1 @D3:K8, See FIXME) as the output enable signal.
+In schematics, P_PHI_1 is used in the IOU RA Mux (IOU_1 @D3:K8, See [The Generation of the multiplexed addresses](display-address.md#generation-of-the-multiplexed-addresses)) as the output enable signal.
 It is not used in this implementation: Since the code for the RA Mux is shared between the IOU and the MMU, we generate the output enable directly in that component.

 #### Generation of P_PHI_2